-Friday AM Forecast: Flood Watch to expire tonight, Grab a raincoat this weekend
+Friday AM Forecast: Flood Watch to expire tonight; Grab a raincoat this weekend

 Latest Weather Blog

-Friday AM Forecast: Flood Watch to expire tonight, Grab a raincoat this weekend
+Friday AM Forecast: Flood Watch to expire tonight; Grab a raincoat this weekend

 The National Weather Service has continued the FLASH FLOOD WATCH through this evening for all local parishes EXCEPT East Feliciana, Pointe Coupee and West Feliciana.
 Nicholas continues to slowly drift north and east in Louisiana with copious amounts of gulf moisture continuing to stream into the area.
 Additional rain amounts of 1 to 3 inches with locally higher amounts are possible over the next several days.